 In addition to these public roles, Tony served on several non-profit boards in Yellow Springs.
 From 1992-1998, Tony served on the Board of Trustees of the Community Children's Center.
 He was Board President from 1995-1998 and Vice-President before that.
 Tony was also a founding member of the Yellow Springs Endowment for Education and served on its Board from 1994-2001.

 He joined the Board of Trustees of the Glen Helen Association in 2001 and served as President from 2002-2005.
 As GHA President, he successfully negotiated the donation of land back to Glen Helen after that land was sold by Antioch College.
 He also served on Antioch College's Glen Helen Board from 2002-2005.

 In 2002, Tony was invited to join the board of Community Resources for Yellow Springs/Miami Township, the local community improvement corporation focused on developing the local economy.
 (View a complete list of Tony's public service activities.)

 Tony Arnett holds a Bachelor's Degree in Management from Antioch University.
 He has also attended the University of Chicago and Wright State University.

-For the last 20 years, Tony has worked in marketing and technology.
-He is currently Global Web Manager for Generac in Waukesha, WI.
+For the last 25 years, Tony has worked in marketing and technology.
+He is currently Senior Director of eCommerce for Olam Food Ingredients.
 Prior to working in marketing and technology, Tony managed retail bookstores for 10 years.